 Grocery Shopping Hacks

 Always shop with a list to avoid impulse buys.
 I use apps like Flipp to find sales and coupons, which saves me a bunch.
 Buy staples like rice or canned goods in bulk when they’re on sale, and check unit prices to get the best deal.
 Store food properly to avoid waste—use airtight containers for leftovers.
-These habits make frugal living at 60 a breeze.
+These habits make life on a fixed income a breeze.

 Managing Healthcare Costs